worldline/ios-training/docs/src/mini-project/README.md

 ## Hints

-- There many techniques to handle the flow from the login view to the movie list view.
+- There are many techniques to handle the flow from the login view to the movie list view.
 On of them is to rely on a logged state.
-The following show broadly how if looks like.
+The following gives an overview how it looks like.

 ```swift
 struct ContentView: View {